Vegetarian Federal Union

 The Vegetarian Federal Union (VFU) was a British umbrella organisation for vegetarian societies, founded in London in 1889 and active until 1911.
-It coordinated affiliated local and overseas societies, convened meetings and congresses, including the 1893 World Vegetarian Congress in Chicago, and published the quarterly The Vegetarian Review.
-From 1908 its international role was largely superseded by the International Vegetarian Union, and the VFU subsequently lapsed.
+It brought together affiliated local and overseas societies, held meetings and congresses, and published the quarterly The Vegetarian Review.
+Its activities included the 1893 World Vegetarian Congress in Chicago and later international vegetarian congresses in Britain.
+After the International Vegetarian Union was founded in 1908, the VFU's international role diminished, and the organisation lapsed by 1911.